sodadata/docs/soda-agent/overview.md

 ## Why Soda Agent?

 One, and done: connect one agent, then let your data consumers access multiple data sources to set up their own data quality agreements.
-* Connect Soda Cloud to the agent, then use the UI to connect to data sources and schedule data quality scans.
+* Connect Soda Cloud to the agent, then use the web application to connect to data sources and schedule data quality scans.
 * Empower more people in your organization with self-serve access to data sources to collaboratively manage data quality.
 * Deploy the agent in a Kubernetes cluster in nearly any cloud services environment.